Io (mythology)

 In Greek mythology, Io (/ˈaɪ.oʊ/; Ἰώ /el/) was one of the mortal lovers of Zeus.
-An Argive princess, she was an ancestor of many kings and heroes, such as Perseus, Cadmus, Heracles, Minos, Lynceus, Cepheus, and Danaus.
+An Argive princess, her descendants included Perseus, Cadmus, Heracles, Minos, Lynceus, Cepheus, Dionysus, and Danaus.
 The astronomer Simon Marius named a moon of Jupiter after Io in 1614.
+The Ionian Islands are also named after Io (not to be confused with the ancient region of Ionia which was named after Ion).

 Because her brother was Phoroneus, Io is also known as Phoronis (an adjective form of Phoroneus: "Phoronean").
 She was sometimes compared to the Egyptian goddess Isis, whereas her Egyptian husband Telegonus was Osiris.